 Matthew 28:19 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.

-• A triune (3-in-1) name — “the name” (singular, not “names”) of the Trinity (Father, Son, and Holy Spirit) which is classically defined thus: “There is one God, eternally existing in three divine Persons, the Father, the Son, and the Holy Spirit.”
+- • Jesus said to baptize in a triune (3-in-1) name — “the name” (singular, not “names”) of the triune God, the Trinity (Father, Son, and Holy Spirit) which is classically defined thus: “There is one God, eternally existing in three divine Persons, the Father, the Son, and the Holy Spirit.”

-• There is in the Bible a NAME that identifies the Father and the Son and the Holy Spirit.
-And that name is (the) “LORD JESUS CHRIST.”
+- • There is in the Bible a NAME of the Trinity, a name that identifies the Father and the Son and the Holy Spirit.
+And that triune name of the triune God is (the) “LORD JESUS CHRIST.”
 Let’s now examine some Scriptures that prove that.

 Philippians 2:5-11, Living Bible Your attitude should be the kind that was shown us by Jesus Christ, who, though he was God, did not demand and cling to his rights as God, but laid aside his mighty power and glory, taking the disguise of a slave and becoming like men.
 And he humbled himself even further, going so far as actually to die a criminal’s death on a cross.
 Yet it was because of this that God raised him up to the heights of heaven and gave him a name which is above every other name, that at the name of Jesus every knee shall bow in heaven and on earth and under the earth, and every tongue shall confess that Jesus Christ is Lord, to the glory of God the Father.